 In a large bowl, mix together your plain flour, sugar, salt and butter until it starts to resemble large bread crumbs.

 Slowly pour in your water, only a few drops at a time until a dough starts to form.
 You want it to the be easy to shape, but not too dry.

-On a floured surface, split your dough in two halves and shape into balls.
-Wrap in cling film and put in the fridge to chill for 90 minutes to overnight.
+On a floured surface, knead your dough into a ball and wrap in cling film.
+Put in the fridge to chill for 120 minutes to overnight.

-Pre-heat your oven to 200c.
+Pre-heat your oven to 180c.
 Prepare a baking tray with parchment paper and set aside.

 On a floured surface, roll out one half of your dough until it's 5mm thick.
 Use your pumpkin shaped cookie cutter and cut out 12 shapes.

-Roll out the other half of your dough on a floured surface.
-These 12 shapes will be your faces of the pumpkin.
-Take your time using a sharp knife and carved them out into the face you want.
+On 6 of your pumpkin cut outs, take your time using a sharp knife and carved them out into the face you want.

 In a separate bowl, beat 1 egg until smooth.
-This will act as your 'glue' and glaze.
+This will act as your glaze to add shine to your pastry.

 Brush the tops with your egg wash and sprinkle with some sugar.

 Cook for 18 - 20 minutes or until golden brown on top.
 Serve with ice cream or drizzle with caramel for a sweet treat!